Bikash1225/NoteShare-WEB/README.md

 ### Conclusion

 NOTESHARE is a beginner-level project that demonstrates the use of React, TypeScript, routing, authentication, and basic project structure.
-It is suitable as a college minor project.

 ---